akcanuv/linearagent/README.md

  LINEAR AGENT

  The Linear Agent is a simple framework in which each customizable tool is
- called linearly, which a common context window across tool calls called
+ called linearly, which uses a common context window across tool calls, called 'memory'.
- 'memory'

  The planner provides a list of tool calls to be executed using available
  tools.
 The planner primes the linear agent for the sequence of task to be